0xae/langmsg/README.md

 It was designed for sending and receiving messages within a cluster.

-Is an interpreter that supports variable assignments,message sending and message receiving.
+It's basically an interpreter that registers itself on a local or distributed name server and provides variable assignments,message sending and message receiving, to allow you to communicate with other nodes.

 Syntax